Table of Contents

 This is the most impressive cliff dwelling in terms of its in sheer size.
 Again, this is a ranger-led tour and requires the purchase of tickets in advance.
 The Cliff Palace tour typically lasts about one hour.
 Our group included the 700 year tour participants, so the number was around 40 for the 10:30 am scheduled tour.
 The short trail down to the Cliff House is not that strenuous, however, there are still a few ladders to climb to get out of the ruins.
 Ranger Jill explained the history behind the ancient Ancestral Pueblo people who built these magnificent structures.
 Once we reached the Cliff Palace, Ranger Jill guided us through the site, explaining the various rooms, kivas, and unique architectural elements.
 We learned about the daily life, social organization, and ceremonial practices of the ancestral Puebloans who lived here.

-Based on the natural alcove in the cliff face, this site was chosen because it provided shelter, stability, and protection.
-This particular location was also a defensible position, a vantage point overlooking the surrounding landscape.
+Choosing this site was based on the natural alcove in the cliff face because it provided shelter, stability, and protection.
+This location was also a defensible position, a vantage point overlooking the surrounding landscape.
 The ancestral Puebloans employed various masonry techniques to construct Cliff Palace.
 They created walls by stacking and fitting the sandstone blocks together with the mortar, forming rooms, kivas, and other structures.
 The walls were typically thick at the base and tapered as they rose higher.

 Impressive Craftsmanship of the Ancestral Puebloan at Cliff Palace